pichillilorenzo/inappwebview.dev/docs/debugging-webviews.md

 ```

 ## Inspect iOS and MacOS WebViews
-On iOS and MacOS, debugging WebViews on Safari through developer tools is always enabled.
+On iOS < `16.4` and MacOS < `13.3`, debugging WebViews on Safari through developer tools is always enabled.
 There isn't a way to enable or disable it.

+For iOS >= `16.4` and MacOS >= `13.3`, you need to set `InAppWebViewSettings.isInspectable` setting to `true` for each WebView you want to inspect on Safari through developer tools.